-Anchoring at the institutional level
+Anchoring at the Institutional Level

 The Graduate School of Computing in Medicine and Life Sciences was set up in 2007.
-Start-up funding was provided in the Excellence Initiative of the German Governments under contract GSC 235, based on the initial proposal of March 30, 2007.
-When referring to the initial proposal in the following text, we will refer to this proposal.
+Start-up funding was provided in the Excellence Initiative of the German Governments under grant GSC 235, based on the initial proposal of March 30, 2007.
+When referring to the “initial proposal” in the following, we will be refering to this proposal.

-The statutes of the graduate school were approved on December, 12, 2009 by the state government (NBl.
-MWV Schl.-H., page.
-47).
+The statutes of the graduate school were approved on December 12, 2009 by the state government (NBl.
+MWV Schl.-H., page 47).
 The statutes had previously been approved by the university senate on November 11, 2009.
-When referring to the statutes of the graduate school in the following text, we will refer to this document.
+When referring to the statutes of the graduate school in the following, we will be refering to this document.
 According to its statutes, the graduate school is a central institution of the university, and thus not part of a department.
 It reports directly to the president of the university.
-The exam regulations for the graduate school were approved by the government (NBl.
-MWV Schl.-H. 2009, pg 13) on January 14, 2009, and in an update on February, 8, 2010.
-They closely follow the regulations set forth in the initial proposal for the graduate school (GSC 235, pages 61-65).
+The exam regulations for the graduate school were approved by the sate government (NBl.
+MWV Schl.-H. 2009, pg 13) on January 14, 2009 and in an update on February 8, 2010.
+They closely follow the regulations described in the initial proposal for the graduate school (GSC 235, pages 61–65).

 Academic Profile

-Research priority and multidisciplinary approach
+Research Priority and Multidisciplinary Approach

 The host university has three fields of research: medicine, computer science and life science.
-The graduate school computing in medicine and life sciences links all three fields (Figure 2.1.1).
-Computer science is an enabling technology for future developments in medicine and life sciences.
+The Graduate School of Computing in Medicine and Life Sciences links all three fields (Figure 2.1.1) with computer science being an enabling technology for future developments in medicine and the life sciences.

-The historical development of the university resulted in a highly interdisciplinary structure in